The ESPM group uses experimental approaches to study the mechanical and chemical behavior of rocks and minerals.

 Research positions available

-The Rock Deformation and Experimental Geochemistry Labs of ESPM are accepting applications for new PhD students.
+The Rock Deformation and Experimental Geochemistry Labs of ESPM are inviting applicants for PhD programs starting Fall 2025.

 If you are an undergraduate with an interest in Earth and Planetary Science, please see Phil Skemer or Mike Krawczynski for more information.